 Chroma residual scaling depends on the average value of top and/or left reconstructed neighbouring luma samples of the current VPDU.
 With GDR, there are some cases where the current CU is in the clean area but the current VPDU cross the boundary between clean and dirty region, As chroma residual scaling cannot be deactivated on a per CU basis, it needs to be deactivated if GDR is enabled.

-LLCC 2 CTC for VVC and ECM (instead of LD-B)
+LLCC 2 CTC for VVC and ECM (modification of LD-B)